-The strategically selected partnerships we have with qualified charities play a key role in making a direct impact on the lives of veterans and their families.
+The strategically selected operational partnerships we have with qualified charities play a key role in making a direct impact on the lives of Veterans and their families.

 Every horseman knows the relationship with a horse is special.
 For those with mental or physical disabilities or in the recovery process, this relationship can open the door to an entirely new realm of possibilities.
 Horse and human become partners in a therapeutic relationship, offering a multitude of opportunities to focus on abilities instead of disabilities, and a sense of ease rather than disease.

 Founded in March 2013, Heaven on Earth for Veterans, Inc. (HOEV) provides quality living spaces for veterans in need.
 HOEV is a 501(c)(3), non-profit.
 The organization’s founders include three women: a retired Army officer, a real estate entrepreneur and a communications specialist with a background in non-profits.
 HOEV purchases and fully furnishes houses in Pinellas County to offer living spaces for Veterans who cannot afford to own or rent on their own.

 The Veterans Multi-Service Center (VMC) was founded in 1980 by local Vietnam Veterans, who built a memorial along the Philadelphia waterfront and discovered a sense of community unparalleled.
 Since then, their innovative programs have grown to serve over 6,500 Veterans and families annually throughout the tri-state area providing assistance with employment/training, housing, benefits/entitlements, clothing, meals, and fellowship.

 Home Base Florida is dedicated to healing the invisible wounds of war – such as post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), anxiety, depression, and co-occurring substance use – for Veterans, Service Members and their Families through world-class clinical care, wellness, education, and research.
 All services are provided at no cost to the participant or family.